apache/mxnet/docs/how_to/add_op_in_backend.md

 and unit testing the implementation in frontend.
 More specifically, we added parameter struct for user-input parameters, walked through shape and type inference work flow, implemented forward and backward functions, and registered the operator through nnvm interfaces.
-You now know how to add operators, and we welcome your contributions to MXNet.
+Congratulations!
+You now know how to add operators.
+We welcome your contributions to MXNet.